-So he also holds a record for "most helpful contributor" here.
-If you want to dethrone him and get this prestigious award, you would have to try really hard, this year he is returning to Georgia again :).
+So he also holds a record for "most helpful contributor".
+If you want to dethrone him and get this prestigious award, you would have to try really hard :).

 Davit Berishvili - my good friend and now also a business partner.
 I first contacted him during planning of Tobavarchkhili trek and he was very helpful since then - last time, he provided me with the description of the remote trail to the Okrostskali lakes.
 He has great web about Georgia with many "off the beaten path places" -> www.georgiantour.com/

 Viktorka Hlaváčková - Czech hiker, adventurer and enthusiast for ultralight packing.
 Over years, she crossed Carpathians, Turkey and last time I heard about her, she was working as a "cowgirl" at Iceland.
 In 2018, she crossed the Caucasus mountains from the Black Sea to the Caspian Sea, alone.
 I collected her stories and memories she published on her fb site and turned them into a series of blog posts.
 This girl truly has some balls!